et-code-home/Web-Development-Reference-Guide/README.md

-# Fun Learning Web Development
+# Guide for Learning Web Development

-Welcome to the Fun Learning Web Development project!
-This project serves as a reference guide for two essential web development concepts: Flexbox and CSS Grid.
-It's designed to help learners understand and implement these layout techniques in a fun and engaging way.
+This project serves as a reference guide for essential web development concepts.

 ## Table of Contents
 - [Flexbox Reference Guide](#flexbox-reference-guide)